Bike season is winding down, but that doesn’t mean you need to say goodbye to the hard miles and effort you’ve put in to get into great bike shape.

 This is where having goals will help structure your training and give you a sense of reward when you accomplish them.
 Make sure you include regular progress check-ins.
 The more regular results you see, the more motivated you will be.

-There are lots of apps and platforms out there to assist with your training, and everyone is different, fitting different needs and goals.
+There are lots of apps and platforms out there to assist with your off-season training, and everyone is different, fitting different needs and goals.
 I use Training Peaks.
 I love how easy it is to plan workouts, track my progress and get constant feedback.
 The measurement I most use is a TSS score and aim to rack up x amount each week, rather than a set amount of time each week.

 Tracking and planning what you are doing also helps prevent overtraining and burnout.